-It has passed some considerable milestones in recent days that will aid its evolution to production - one is the receipt of a key federal water permit, while the other is the publication of a feasibility study.
+It has passed some considerable milestones that will aid its evolution to production - one is the receipt of a key federal water permit, while the other is the publication of a feasibility study.

-The latter is key to getting project financing for this huge project, reckons broker Rodman, which has repeated a 'buy' stance on the group.
+The latter is key to getting project financing for this huge project, broker Rodman reckoned earlier this year, and which has a 'buy' rating on the group.

 It is a superalloy materials project in southeast Nebraska which will produce chemical elements niobium, scandium and titanium.

 Niobium is used to produce superalloys as well as high-strength, low-alloy steel, which is lighter and stronger.
 Scandium can be combined with aluminum to make alloys with increased strength and improved corrosion resistance.

 Titanium is used in pigments in paper, paint and plastics, but also used in the aerospace and medical implant sector.

 Earlier this year Mark A. Smith, an engineer and attorney, and the chief executive and chairman of NioCorp outlined how interest in lighter, more fuel efficient, and environmentally friendly products was growing due to the benefits.

 These include better fuel economy, longer-lived and more corrosion resistant products, fewer environmental impacts, and healthier returns on public sector spending.

 He believes society is on the cusp of a multi-decade global 'lightweighting revolution', and one that promises significant returns for those who produce or invest in it.

 As an example, he says one quarter of a kilogram of niobium added to steel in a mid-sized passenger vehicle reduces the weight by about 100 kilograms, increasing fuel efficiency by 5%.